-Everyone knows that the best work follows a strong brief, yet still many brands and influencers find themselves frustrated with miscommunication, misunderstanding and misjudgment when it comes to delivering on a campaign together.
+Everyone knows that the best work follows a strong influencer brief, yet still many brands and creators find themselves frustrated with miscommunication, misunderstanding and misjudgment when it comes to delivering on a campaign together.
 Here are the main points to consider when crafting your brief for an influencer partner, to ensure amazing, impactful content with no nasty surprises!

 The basics of any brief are the when, where, what, why, how, and these should be agreed in advance of contracts being signed so that expectations of the partnership have been mutually agreed, way before you get to the briefing phase.